RiccardoZanaboni/RiccardoZanaboni/README.md

 <h2 align="center" style="font-weight:bold"> <b> 👋 Hi there! </h2> </b>

 I am a MSc student in **Computer Engineering** at Politecnico of Milan.
-Thanks to my studies, I have developed solid skills in different fields such as : `Software Engineering`, `Deep Learning` and `Web Technologies`
+Thanks to my studies, I have developed solid skills in different fields such as : `Software Engineering`, `Machine Learning` and `Web Technologies`

 ---
 ### 🎓 Education: